opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ### I want to get off Mister POSIX's Wild Ride

-To prove how esoteric some of these "features" are, here's a test: how does POSIX shell implement features such as constants (`true` and `false`) and comparing values?
+Let's set the tone for the rest of this article with a test: how does POSIX shell implement features such as constants (`true` and `false`) and comparing values?

 Was your answer: [running a magic executable](https://github.com/bminor/bash/blob/f3b6bd19457e260b65d11f2712ec3da56cef463f/execute_cmd.c#L5589)?!